BlackGarl1c/BlackGarl1c/README.md

-<h2 align="left">Yo 👋!
-My name is BlackGarl1c, I'm a hacker, game developer, entrepreneur, data analyst.</h2>
+<h2 align="left">Hello, My name is BlackGarl1c.
+I am a cybersecurity professional, game developer, entrepreneur, and data analyst with a passion for leveraging technology to create innovative solutions.</h2>

 ###